rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safety-pamphlet/decoding-safety-critical-code.md

   - ISO 26262 --- This standard is specifically for functional safety in road vehicles.
 It addresses the safety of electrical and electronic systems within automobiles.
   - ISO / SAE 21434 --- A cybersecurity standard jointly developed by [ISO](https://en.wikipedia.org/wiki/ISO) and [SAE](https://en.wikipedia.org/wiki/SAE_International) working groups that proposes cybersecurity measures for the development lifecycle of road vehicles.
   - AUTOSAR (AUTomotive Open System ARchitecture) --- an industry development partnership that develops and establishes an open and standardized software architecture for automotive electronic control units.
-  - MISRA (Motor Industry Software Reliability Association) --- an organization that produces guidelines for the software developed for electronic components used in the automotive industry.
+  - MISRA (Motor Industry Software Reliability Association) --- an organization that produces guidelines for the software developed for electronic components used in the automotive industry, but has been widely adopted in other industries, both formally and informally, as well.
 - **Aerospace**
   - DO-178C / ED-12C --- The primary document by which the certification authorities such as [FAA](https://en.wikipedia.org/wiki/Federal_Aviation_Administration), [EASA](https://en.wikipedia.org/wiki/European_Aviation_Safety_Agency) and [Transport Canada](https://en.wikipedia.org/wiki/Transport_Canada) approve all commercial software-based aerospace systems.
   - DO-330 --- Describes how the tools _used_ to comply with DO-178C / ED-12C must be developed.